POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Proper orthogonal decomposition

-where we use the notation $\bu_h^j=\bu_h(\cdot,t_j)$ for the approximations at time instance $t_j=j\Delta t$ and $\bu_{h,t}^j=\bu_{h,t}(\cdot,t_j)$ are the snapshots of the temporal derivatives.
-The factor $\tau$ in front of the temporal derivatives is a time scale and it makes the snapshots dimensionally correct, i.e., all snapshots possess the same physical unit.
-Let $d_v$ be the dimension of $\cal \bU$.
+} where we use the notation $\bu_h^j=\bu_h(\cdot,t_j)$ for the approximations at time instance $t_j=j\Delta t$ and $\bu_{h,t}^j=\bu_{h,t}(\cdot,t_j)$ are the snapshots of the temporal derivatives.
+The factor $\tau$ in front of the temporal derivatives is a time scale and it makes the snapshots dimensionally correct, {i.e., all members of the set that defines $\boldsymbol U$ are of the same physical quantity (here, velocities).
+The factor~$\tau$ may also be used to alter the size of the time derivatives relative to the initial velocity, which has an impact on the eigenvalues of the correlation matrix and on the POD basis.} {We have not explored this possibility in the numerical experiments of Section 5 and have chosen $\tau=T$ for simplicity}. {In the sequel,} $d_v$ {denotes} the dimension of $\cal \bU$.

-The correlation matrix corresponding to the snapshots is given by $K_v=((k_{i,j}^v))\in {\mathbb R}^{N\times N}$, with the entries
+The correlation matrix corresponding to the snapshots is given by ${K^v}=((k_{i,j}^v))\in {\mathbb R}^{N\times N}$, with the entries

 and $(\cdot,\cdot)_X$ is the inner product in $X$, which is either $L^2(\Omega)^d$ or $H_0^1(\Omega)^d$.
-Following \cite{kunisch}, we denote by $ \lambda_1\ge \lambda_2,\ldots\ge \lambda_{d_v}>0$ the positive eigenvalues of $K_v$ and by $\bv_1,\ldots,\bv_{d_v}\in {\mathbb R}^{N}$ associated eigenvectors of Euclidean norm $1$.
+Following \cite{kunisch}, we denote by $ \lambda_1\ge \lambda_2,\ldots\ge \lambda_{d_v}>0$ the positive eigenvalues of $K^v$ and by $\bv_1,\ldots,\bv_{d_v}\in {\mathbb R}^{N}$ associated eigenvectors of Euclidean norm $1$.
 Then, the (orthonormal) POD basis functions of $\cal \bU$ are given by

 where $v_k^j$ is the $j$-th component of the eigenvector $\bv_k$.
 The following error estimate is known from \cite[Proposition~1]{kunisch}

 from which one can deduce